alexrudnick/dissertation/BURNDOWN.md

 ## multilingual

 ## integration
-  * for chipa-from-moses: run any other annotators on input maybe?
+  * MAYBESKIP for chipa-from-moses: run any other annotators on input maybe?
   * super important: get a clear answer out of Mike and Sandra whether they'll consider it convincing if we can integrate into one PBMT and one RBMT system
+    * DONE-ish: Sandra seems OK with it.

-  * hack up squoia again if necessary
+  * hack up squoia again.
     * how changed is it? is it very different from before?
   * also need a good evaluation plan for es-qu
+    * probably just do the same thing we did for es-gn: BLEU scores??
   * write up how we hacked up squoia

-### integration: possibly obsolete ideas here

-  * CANCELED! build tiniest possible cdec system for es-gn (switched to moses??)
-  * SKIP Learn to use CMU's morphogen or whatever it's called -- or we could just punt and target lemmatized gn.
-  * DONE built tiny pb-smt system for es-gn, now pretty good at spinning these things up.

-  * HARD How hard is it to do phrase-based for cdec?
-We need to figure out how to load PB-SMT tables.
-Also how to build them .
-Can cdec tools even generate them?

-  * SKIP Port cdec-as-python-module stuff to py3k.
-  * STARTED Add chipa as phrase table feature

 ## outro
   * Look, it's some experiments!